 Admission

-Applicants must have a minimum 3.000 grade point average in their last two years (60 credit hours) of college coursework from accredited institutions.
+Applicants must have a minimum 3.000 grade point average in their last two years (60 credit hours) of college coursework from accredited institutions and meet Graduate School admission requirements.
 In addition, applicants must have validated strengths on the multiple indicators listed below.

-- Official transcripts of all college-level work completed, and indication of a degree conferral;
+- For admission review: unofficial transcripts of all college-level work completed, and indication of a degree conferral;

-- Three Reference Report Forms from supervisors and/or professional peers.
+- Two Reference Report Forms from supervisors and/or professional peers.
 At least one must be from a supervisor attesting to the applicant’s potential as a building administrator;

 - Evidence of three years of experience in a state-accredited school while holding a professional level teaching, school specialist or clinical license, or a full vocational-technical certificate;